Collaborative Procurement Board

 Agendas are usually published at least three clear working days before the meeting takes place.
 Summary minutes of meetings are usually published within two weeks of the date of the meeting.

-In March 2021 the Mayor published a revised Responsible Procurement Policy, which reflects his continued determination to use the GLA Group's vast buying power to help create a fairer, greener and more equitable city.
+In July 2025 the Mayor published a revised Responsible Procurement and Social Value Policy, which reflects his continued determination to use the GLA Group's vast buying power to help create a fairer, greener and more equitable city.

-The GLA Group Central Responsible Procurement Team supports the delivery of the Mayor's Responsible Procurement Policy.
-The Responsible Procurement Implementation Plan sets out the ambitions and key actions that the GLA Group will prioritise to deliver the Responsible Procurement Policy.
+The GLA Group Central Responsible Procurement Team supports the delivery of the Mayor’s Responsible Procurement and Social Value Policy.
+The Responsible Procurement Delivery Plan sets out the ambitions and key actions that the GLA Group will prioritise to deliver the Responsible Procurement and Social Value Policy.
 These are shared by and implemented across the Functional Bodies and cover a number of key policy areas.

 Need a document on this page in an accessible format?